Amazon Business Analytics for AI Workflows

 - Create scoped credentials for the agent workflow rather than handing broad account access to every client.

 - Test read coverage by domain before any write tool is enabled.
-Empty datasets often indicate scope mismatch, not missing business activity.
+Authorization failures or unavailable domains should be treated as setup errors, not evidence that the account has no activity.

 - Confirm schema expectations so the agent is reading normalized fields, not inferring business meaning from ambiguous payloads.